aws-samples/reinvent-2018-social-news-app/README.md

 ### Add API (data) to your project

-This will add AWS AppSync and provision a data source to store your news articles and comments in Amazon DynamoDB.
+This will add AWS AppSync to front your data and Amazon DynamoDB as a data source to store your news articles and comments.
+The `model.graphql` file is provided in your project when prompted by `?
+Do you have an annotated GraphQL schema?
+Yes` and `?
+Provide your schema file path: ./model.graphql`.

 ```
 amplify add api